-For more about the masked dance festival and other rare festivals, watch for my next book due later in 2018.
+For more about the masked dance festival and other rare festivals, see my latest book, Searching for Unique.

-Discover the best of twenty years of travelling with short stories grouped by travel interest.
+Discover the best of twenty years of travelling with short stories grouped by travel interest in my first book.
 Dust in My Pack brings adventure stories and ancient sites alive.

 Fascinating!
 Can’t wait to read your next book.